DanGough/PsDownload/README.md

 ## Why?

 - Invoke-WebRequest requires you to supply the output filename, which you might not know in advance, and it's not always possible to extract it from the URL.
-- It will also hold the entire file in memory whilst downloading, which is bad news if downloading large files.
+- It also holds the entire file in memory whilst downloading, which is bad news if downloading large files.
 - It will not retain the modified date of the original source file as many browsers do.
-- Also the progress bar gets updated so frequently that it drastically slows down the download.
+- Also (on Windows PowerShell with $ProgressPreference set as default) the progress bar gets updated so frequently that it drastically slows down the download.
 - Start-BitsTransfer can determine the file name automatically, but it does not work for all URLs and is only supported on Windows.
 - Some URLs require different user agents connect successfully.